 Set up server-side Google Tag Manager on Debian

-Published in Website-Tracking | 22.05.2021
+Published in Analytics, Tracking | 22.05.2021

 Elsewhere I have already described the advantages of the new server-side Google Tag Manager over the previous web container by providing better privacy and more control over the collected data.
 This post will focus on how to set up a custom server container on a Debian system using Docker.